cupy/cupy/docs/source/reference/ext.rst

 DLPack utilities
 ----------------

-This is a helper function for creating a :class:`cupy.ndarray` from a DLPack tensor.
+Below are helper functions for creating a :class:`cupy.ndarray` from either a DLPack tensor or any object supporting the DLPack data exchange protocol.
 For further detail see :ref:`dlpack`.

 .. autosummary::
    :toctree: generated/

    cupy.fromDlpack
+   cupy.from_dlpack

 .. _kernel_param_opt: